MZachmann/PicoPendant/README.md

 * To synchronize all files to the pico:
   * Mouse over the USB Serial Device line in the pymakr extension and pick the arrow-to-cloud icon (yeah bad UI)

+### config.json
+The code sets up default globals then reads config.json to override them.
+It's simple to manually edit your config.json and set up networking variables.
+Put config.json in the root with main.py to have it loaded at startup.
+Interrupt (Ctrl-C) the running jog.py and use

+	from util import picoPendant
+	picoPendant.GlobalPico().Save()

+to save current settings.
+Clean out the stuff you don't want changed, then edit the stuff you want to override.

 ## SBC Support
 The SBC version of the Duet3d controller takes quite a different WiFi syntax and is not yet supported.